 In addition to aiding the healing process of the physical structures in the body, massage therapy will almost always have a positive effect on mental health.
 This is achieved by reducing the activity of the sympathetic nervous pathways while increasing the firing of parasympathic nervous activity.
 This effect alone has a substantial cascading influence over hormones, blood pressure and heart rate, thus attributing relief to chronic stress, anxiety and even depression.

 A representative will contact you within one business day.

-*Massage therapy services are only available at the Copeman Healthcare Calgary Centre.
+*Massage therapy services are only available at the Copeman Healthcare Centre in Calgary and Edmonton.